-For over 24 years, I have been developing, refining, and teaching my signature programs Heart Work Scripts™, Path of the Heart Intensive Weekends, and Wise Woman Rising® Coaching Program.
+For over 30 years, I have been developing, refining, and teaching my signature programs Heart Work Scripts™, Path of the Heart Intensive Weekends, and the Wise Woman® Program.
 One of the essential tools of each program is the Shame Reduction Script for Your Younger Self © 2016.

-My goal has been to empower women and men to reconnect with their hearts, their feeling nature, and their most real and authentic Self.
+My goal has been to empower women and men to reconnect with their hearts, their feeling nature, and their most authentic Self.
 The longest eighteen inches in the world is the journey between the head and the heart.
 Many of us lose our heart connection due to trauma, painful childhood/adult experiences, dysfunctional family relationships, and cultural patterns.
-The good news is our hearts and soul are strong and resilient and can weather many storms.
-Reclaiming our hearts, authenticity, voice, and bodies lead to emotional agility and a renewal of our commitment to life.
+The good news is our hearts and souls are strong and resilient and can weather many storms.
+Reclaiming our hearts, authenticity, voice, and bodies leads to emotional agility and a renewal of our commitment to life.
 Through healing the younger selves who live inside of us, we naturally become more resilient, more adult, and easily access what I call our Wise Woman and Wise Man Self.
-When we live from this part of our being, we find insight and the courage to claim clarity, healing, and transformation.
+Living from this part of our being gives us insight and the courage to claim clarity, healing, and transformation.

-I am a Gestalt-Psychodynamic- Mindfulness-Heart-centered counselor and life coach/mentor.
+I am a Gestalt-Psychodynamic- Mindfulness-Heart-centered, trauma-informed counselor and psychotherapist.
 I reside in Fort Worth, Texas, and offer distance work through video conferencing.
 Working with me, expect to reclaim your heart and feeling nature, and release old wounds around shame, inadequacy, fear, and guilt.
-Heal codependent and dysfunctional patterns, develop emotional agility (the ability to be aware and understand your own and others’ feelings), foster internal resiliency, learn to set functional boundaries with self and others, and re-engage with the vibrancy of life.
-Our work together facilitates deep healing and increased self-awareness leading to the ability to reclaim your authentic or True Self and love your Self deeply.
+Heal trauma, complicated grief, PTSD-C, codependent and dysfunctional patterns, develop emotional agility (the ability to be aware and understand your own and others’ feelings), foster internal resiliency, learn to set functional boundaries with Self and others, and re-engage with the vibrancy of life.
+Our work together facilitates deep healing and increased self-awareness, leading to the ability to reclaim your authentic or True Self and love your Self deeply.

 - Shame and Anger Reduction Work